signature-ip-ai/inoculator-user-guide/source/activateaccount.rst

 -------------------------------------------------------------------------

-Limitations:
+Input Guidelines:
-    - Upper case only on the first letters. (first name and last name)
+    - Capitalize only the first letter of the First Name and Last Name.

-    - Use only alphanumeric keys including ñ and Ñ, spaces and no special characters.
+    - Use alphanumeric characters only, including ñ and Ñ, and spaces.

+    - Special characters are not allowed.

-After completing the form, click the 'Activate' button to proceed with account creation.
-The user will receive a confirmation email indicating that the account has been successfully created.
+Once the form is completed, click the Activate button to finalize account creation.
+A confirmation email will be sent to indicate that the account has been successfully activated.

 .. image:: images/activate_account-confirmation_email.png
     :alt: activate_account-confirmation_email